Judson confers the bachelor of arts degree and the master of Architecture, Education, Education in Literacy and Organizational Leadership degrees.

 An increasing number of students are seeking specific preparation for a post-university career.
 The Judson faculty seeks to meet that need within the flexibility of an accredited liberal arts education.
 See coordinators in selected career training programs for each division.

-Judson courses fulfill all requirements for pre-medicine study, and graduates may immediately enter medical, dental and nursing schools.
+Judson courses fulfill all requirements for pre-medicine study, and graduates may immediately enter medical or dental schools.
 Faculty members in the Science-Mathematics Division serve as a committee to advise on pre-med courses.
 Students interested in the medical profession should contact these faculty members as early as possible.

 The Pre-Law program at Judson helps students develop the skills necessary for successful performance in law school and legal practice.
 The course offerings are designed in accordance with the preferences of law schools for undergraduate study.
 Additional resources and guidance are available, including LSAT preparation, internship opportunities, and off-campus study programs to enhance preparation for law school and vocation.
 Students interested in the pre-law opportunities at Judson should contact the pre-law advisor, Dr. Craig Kaplowitz at firstname.lastname@example.org.